jacopofar/markov-avro-tools/README.md

 =======
 Optional but suggested: create and activate the virtualenv with `python3 -m venv venv && source venv/bin/activate`

-install libraries with `pip3 install -r requirements.txt`
+Install libraries with `pip3 install -r requirements.txt`

 Let's try with HackerNews: `python3 avro_from_hackernews.py`.
 This will create the file `hackernews_utterances.avro`, that you can inspect with [rq](https://github.com/dflemstr/rq)